 Prepare for Your Appointment

-- Please fill out the appointment form on WCONLINE accurately, including your Blue Chip Card number.
-Please bring your Blue Chip card to your appointment for verification.
+• Please fill out the appointment form on WCONLINE accurately, including your Blue Chip Card number.
+If you are visiting our physical location, please bring your Blue Chip card to your appointment for verification.

 CCSU Writing Center Expectations

-- For a long project, we recommend that you book a series of appointments.
-You will be able to schedule appointments on WCONLINE through the last week of classes.
+• For a long project, we recommend that you book a series of appointments.
+You will be able to schedule appointments on WCONLINE through finals week.

-- For Instructors: If a student chooses to send evidence of a visit, you will receive the session report over email.
+• For Instructors: If a student chooses to send evidence of a visit, you will receive the session report over email.
 If you require visits, it is up to the student to send you the session report, which is automatically sent to the student.
-If students lose their session reports, we're happy to re-send them over email.
+If students lose their session reports, we're happy to re-send them to the student over email.
 The student can always contact us to request that the report be sent to a particular instructor or advisor.

 • For Instructors: If you require visits, please be aware that there are certain times of the semester when students may not find openings in the schedule.
 We find that students who are encouraged rather than required to visit the Writing Center tend to get the most from our services.